Boneset

 —Nutrient Source— Boneset is one of the top herbs to support the Musculoskeletal system.
 It may also offer support for the following body systems: Digestive and Immune/Lymphatic. #

 —Side Effects or Negative Effects— In large amounts, boneset may cause nauseavomiting, and violent diarrhea.
 Boneset contains chemicals (pyrrolizidines), which in large amounts cause liver damage and liver tumors in laboratory animals.
 Boneset's effect on human cancer, if any, is unclear because the plant also contains anti-cancer substances.
-However, the pyrrolizidines in some healing , such as comfrey have caused a few cases of liver damage in people who taken more than the recommended amounts.
+However, the pyrrolizidines in some healing herbs, such as comfrey have caused a few cases of liver damage in people who taken more than the recommended amounts.
 It's not a good idea to take boneset frequently as a tonic.
 Don't take more than recommended amounts.
 Anyone with a history of alcoholism, liver disease, or cancer should not use this herb without consulting his physician.
 Do not eat fresh boneset.
 It contains a toxic (tremerol), which causes nausea, vomiting, weakness, muscle tremors, increased respiration, and at high doses, possibly even coma and death.
 Drying the herb eliminates the tremerol and the possibility of poisoning.
 The Food and Drug Administration lists boneset as an herb of “undefined safety.”
 For otherwise healthy non-pregnant, non-nursing adults who have no history of alcoholism, cancer, or liver disease, boneset is considered safe in amounts typically recommended.
 Boneset should be used in medicinal amounts only in consultation with your doctor.
 If boneset causes minor discomforts, such as stomach upset or a effect, use less or stop using it.
 Let your doctor know if you experience any unpleasant effects or if the symptoms for which the herb is being used do not improve significantly in two weeks.
 Do not take boneset for more than two weeks at a time, and do not exceed recommended amounts.

 —Deterrent— Astringent and bitter, the dried aerial portions of boneset can be prepared as an extract, or as a warm or cold infusion.
 The tea is bitter. #